[Updated on July 11, 2023]

 |Acceptance notice receipt||July||December|

-It is being implemented in 16 cities in Japan and 17 cities overseas.
-(As of September 2018)
+It is implemented in 17 cities in Japan and 17 cities overseas.
+(As of September 2022)

-India (New Delhi), Indonesia (Jakarta · Surabaya), Korea (Seoul · Busan), Singapore, Sri Lanka (Colombo), Thailand (Bangkok), Taiwan (Taipei), Philippines (Manila), Vietnam (Hanoi · Ho Chi Minh City) , Malaysia (Kuala Lumpur), Myanmar (Yangon), Mongolia (Ulaanbaatar), Russia (Vladivostok)
+India (New Delhi), Indonesia (Jakarta, Surabaya), South Korea (Seoul, Busan), Singapore, Sri Lanka (Colombo), Thailand (Bangkok, Chiang Mai), Taiwan (Taipei), Philippines (Manila), Vietnam (Hanoi, Ho Chi Minh City) , Hong Kong, Malaysia (Kuala Lumpur), Myanmar (Yangon), Mongolia (Ulaanbaatar)

 "Application" means applying for the exam.
 You can choose from two types: "online application" and "postal application".
 The application period is set at least three months before the examination date.
 Remember to apply and pay for the exam.
 Please note that the application method and exam fee that can be selected differ depending on the location.